zhztheplayer/OAP/oap-data-source/arrow/README.md

 readlink -f target/spark-arrow-datasource-0.1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-## Get Started
+## Get started
 ### Add extra class pathes to Spark
-To enable ArrowDataSource, the previous built jar `spark-arrow-datasource-0.1.0-SNAPSHOT-jar-with-dependencies.jar` should be added to some of Spark configuration options.
-Typically they are:
+To enable ArrowDataSource, the previous built jar `spark-arrow-datasource-0.1.0-SNAPSHOT-jar-with-dependencies.jar` should be added to Spark configuration.
+Typically the options are:

 * `spark.driver.extraClassPath`
 * `spark.executor.extraClassPath`